ericmitt/IotPnp/bugbash.md

 Availabe quickstarts and tutorials:

 1. You can test the 5 quickstart with Device SDK  (C, Node, Python, C# and Java)
-1. You can test the 4 quickstart with Service SDK (Node, Python, C# and Java)
+1. You can test the 2 quickstart with Service SDK (Node, Python)
 1. You can also test the 6 Tutorial with multi component devices ( all lang + MQTT)
 1. Test and use the DTDL Model Parser (C# only, [see this sample](https://docs.microsoft.com/en-us/azure/iot-pnp/concepts-model-parser))